This website is not endorced by Wipers or Greg Sage!

 Follow Blind LP (1987)

 This album sounds like he went back to the Gemini I for the cleans. and it sounds like he ran the distortion at a low gain stage into the echoplex going into the VT-22.
-It sounds like pedal stacking, in the signal chain I'd assume it went Tube Distortion/fuzz, MXR Distortion +, Echoplex.
+It sounds like pedal stacking, in the signal chain I'd assume it went Distortion/Fuzz, MXR Distortion +, Echoplex.
 He also started playing with guitar layering.
-You can hear clean guitar under most guitar parts and you can also hear the layering on songs like 'Losers Town' It's a common misconception that he never layered guitars, and this album proves it.
-He barely did it in any other album but the intro to 'Losers Town' would be unnessisarily difficult to play without layers, even for Greg Sage standards.
-If attempting to replicate this tone, aim for more lowend in your tone. with cleans, (on the Gemini I) Start with Treble on bright and the Bass at around where 6-7 would be on a numbered dial.
-For distortion use simialar settings on the Gemini VT-22, just don't put anything on bright.
+You can hear clean guitar under most guitar parts and you can also hear the layering on songs like 'Losers Town' It's a common misconception that he never layered guitars, and this album proves he did.
+He barely did it in any other album but the intro to 'Losers Town' would be unnecessarily difficult to play without layers, if not even for Greg Sage standards.
+If attempting to replicate this tone, aim for more low end in your tone. with cleans, (on the Gemini I) Start with Treble on bright and the Bass at around where 6-7 would be on a numbered dial.
+For distortion use similar settings on the Gemini VT-22, just don't put anything on bright.

 ---------------------